retracy/skills/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Deploying an updated version to Git

+Run 'npm run deploy' from a Powershell prompt.
+This is the only prompt that formulates the base href value correctly.

 ## Accessing the Git-hosted website

 The following URL can be accessed from any supported browser:  https://retracy.github.io/skills/home